liadmoyal/Job-Portal-demo/README.md

 A full-stack internal web platform built for the IDF Central Command, enabling HR officers to publish permanent job openings and soldiers to browse and apply — all in one place.

 > Built and deployed during my service in the IDF Data Division (Mador Data), as part of the Beresheet tech team.
-Actively used by 500+ personnel across the command.

 ---